 - You know exactly what you are feeding your baby

-- Your baby can eat the same food you do…just in pureed form
+- Your baby can eat the same food you do, just in pureed form

-Drawbacks to Homemade Baby Food
+Disadvantages of Homemade Baby Food

-- Waste.
 Since you typically make homemade baby food in large batches (to save time), there can be a lot of waste if your child doesn’t like what you make or you thaw out more than they can eat before it goes bad.

 Still, a bunch of extra nutrients couldn’t have hurt, right?
 I wish that seven years ago someone had told me that there was another option: an option with all the benefits of homemade baby food and more, but none of the drawbacks.
 Unfortunately, no one told me!
 But I know now, so I’m telling you now so you can take advantage of it with your sweet babies.